 Arguably, the narrative mode of criticising generic forms from within the narrative has subsequently been normalised in the self-reflexive literature that followed Tristram Shandy.
 What is still in a dynamical process, however, are the different modes with which this critical self-consciousness regarding generic forms is generated.
 In order to illustrate this process over time, Tristram Shandy will now be compared to a post-modern text: Nabokov’s Pale Fire.

 Pale Fire combines various genres in one book.
-After an introduction by the fictive literary critic and academic Charles Kinbote, who claims to be the author of the book, a 999-line poem entitled ‘Pale Fire,’ written by the fictive poet John Shade, is presented.
+After an introduction by the fictive literary critic and academic Charles Kinbote, who claims to be the author of the book, a 999-line poem entitled ‘Pale Fire’, written by the fictive poet John Shade, is presented.
 Following this, Kinbote, who is also Shade’s neighbour, claims to present a critical analysis of Shade’s poem.
 However, what soon becomes apparent is that Kinbote’s interest does not centrally lie with the textual interpretation, but with the history and current political affairs of his home country, Zembla (apparently only existing in his mind), as well as his own personal concerns.
 The poem and the critical analysis hence share an autobiographical component, in the first instance in reference to Shade’s life and in the second with regard to Kinbote.
 In the final pages of Pale Fire, an index is presented, which contains descriptions of characters figuring in the narrative, places, items, and concepts; these entries direct the reader to the given pages in Kinbote’s critical discussion and the poem.

 Each of these four sections of the book utilises the characteristics of the genre it is written in.
 The introduction is marked by a highly non-fictional and detailed tone, which does not vary much from authentic introductions to critical editions of poems apart from the strong presence of its author and his subjective views.
 Kinbote even explicitly comments on this conventionality, but also invites his readers to deviate from it: